-The best Brownie recipe from scratch!
+The best Brownies recipe from scratch!
 They’re so easy and perfectly delicious, plus they use pantry staples so you can make them on any day when those intense chocolate cravings strike.
 They’re soft and tender, nicely gooey and chewy and perfectly chocolatey.

 A chocolate lovers dream come true!